meadowdata/meadowrun/docs/reference/entry_points.md

 ## [`run_command`][meadowrun.run_command]

 Runs a command remotely.
-See [Run a Jupyter notebook remotely](../jupyter_notebook) for a fully worked example of using `run_command`.
+See [Run a Jupyter notebook remotely](../../tutorial/jupyter_notebook) for a fully worked example of using `run_command`.

 ## [`run_map`][meadowrun.run_map]

 `run_map` is like the built-in [`map`](https://docs.python.org/3/library/functions.html#map) function, but it runs in parallel and remotely.
-This is a powerful tool for scaling computations on the cloud that makes it easy to use hundreds or thousands of cores in parallel to process large data sets.
+This is a powerful tool for scaling computations: easily use hundreds or thousands of cores in parallel to process large data sets.

 Example: